Skip to main content

 search

 Every club and society is required to hold an Annual General Meeting (AGM) every year.
-You need to hold your AGM before the end of the academic year (December).
-We would recommend you hold this before the exam period so it doesn’t create extra stress and work.
+It is important to hold your AGM before the end of the academic year (December) to ensure sufficient time.
+We recommend scheduling it before the exam period to avoid additional stress and workload.

 The purpose of the AGM is to:

-• Hear the Presidents report for the year and any other officer reports as deemed necessary
+• receive the President’s report for the year and any other necessary officer reports

-2. Refer to your constitution to ensure you follow the rules around meeting notices and quorum.
+It is important to refer to your constitution to ensure you follow the rules around meeting notices and quorum.
 At this meeting Roberts Rules *Standing Orders must be observed and minutes taken.
-You should ideally aim to hold your AGM by 31st December and no later than 31st March of the following year.
+You should ideally aim to hold your AGM by 31st December and if that’s just not possible, no later than 31st March of the following year.

 How to Run an Annual General Meeting (AGM)